LeeNeverGiveUp/Drlff_Scripts/README.md

 # DQNFF #

-A Force Field Optimizer Using DQN
+A Force Field Optimizer Using Deep Reinforcement Learning

-This Project is to Optimize Force Field Using DQN and LAMMPS with Python.
+This Project is to Optimize Force Field Using Deep RL and ReaxFF with Python.

 * Version 0.0.1